Waltons’ ultimate guide to buying a greenhouse

 Greenhouse ventilation

-Keep hinged roof vents open on hot days to keep your greenhouse at a comfortable temperature for delicate plants
+Keep roof vents open on hot days to maintain a comfortable temperature

 Image: 8 x 4 Evesham Pent Wooden Greenhouse from Waltons

-• Hinged roof windows: A vital component of any greenhouse, hinged windows fitted into the apex of the glazed roof, allowing air to circulate to stop the temperature soaring on sunny days.
+• Hinged roof vents: A vital component of any greenhouse, hinged windows fitted into the apex of the glazed roof, allowing air to circulate to stop the internal temperature soaring on sunny days.

 • Side vents or louvre windows: These are vents fitted to the gable walls of your greenhouse.
 Not every structure has them, but they’re a great addition because they help renew the air in your greenhouse.
 Vents help to stop the air getting stuffy, and they stop a moist atmosphere from degenerating into damp which causes mould and rot.